KBoohene/E-commerce_final/README.md

 Run the index.php file in the installation folder to install the database

 Searching for an employee:
-Run the employee.php file in a browser.
+Run the employees.php file in a browser.
 Type any name you would want to search for in the text box, and you would be given output in a table format.

 Searching for a customer:
-Run the employee.php file in a browser.
+Run the customers.php file in a browser.
 Type any name you would want to search for in the text box, and you would be given output in a table format.